flot/flot/API.md

-"position" specifies the overall placement of the legend within the plot (top-right, top-left, etc.) and margin the distance to the plot edge (this can be either a number or an array of two numbers like [x, y]). "backgroundColor" and "backgroundOpacity" specifies the background.
+"position" specifies the overall placement of the legend within the plot (top-right, top-left, etc.) and margin the distance to the plot edge (this can be either a number or an array of two numbers like [x, y]).
+Position "bottom" moves the legend outside the grid at bottom of the graph, margin is ignored.
+"backgroundColor" and "backgroundOpacity" specifies the background.
 The default is a partly transparent auto-detected background.